awesomeahi95/Hotel_Review_NLP/README.md

 Looking at the precision, recall, and f1 score, I also noticed the scores were higher around scores of 1 and 5, lower for 2, 3, and 4.
 This shows that the models performs well on more extreme opinions on reviews than mixed opinions.

-Looking into different metrics and deeper into my best model; Logistic Regression, I learnt that most the False Postives came from close misses (e.g. predicting a score of 4 for a true score of 5).
+Looking into different metrics and deeper into my best model; Stacking, I learnt that most the False Postives came from close misses (e.g. predicting a score of 4 for a true score of 5).
 This is best shown by these two confusion matrixes (validation and test).

 <h5 align="center">Confusion Matrix for Validation and Test Data Predictions ( Validation (Left) and Test (Right) )</h5>
 <table><tr><td><img src='https://github.com/awesomeahi95/Hotel_Review_NLP/blob/master/Images/validation_conf_matrix.png' width=500></td><td><img src='https://github.com/awesomeahi95/Hotel_Review_NLP/blob/master/Images/test_conf_matrix.png' width=500></td></tr></table>